OpenSourceChi/hacktoberfest/readme.md

 ## Presentation

 To build the presentation run `make` and then open `index.html` in your browser.
-You will need `pandoc' installed, your friendly neighborhood package manager should have it...
+You will need `pandoc` installed, your friendly neighborhood package manager should have it...